mikebgdev/HabitTracker/README.md

 ### Development with Docker Compose

-Alternatively, you can launch the application using Docker Compose (connects to your remote MySQL):
+Alternatively, you can launch the application using Docker Compose (connects to your remote PostgreSQL):

 ```bash
 docker-compose up